 Financial remedies cases, adoption cases and standalone placement applications will not be reportable under the pilot scheme.

 If successful, it is possible that the pilot could be rolled out to all family courts across England and Wales.

 While this might sound alarming, my view is that this is nothing to be concerned about.
 Children and families will still have their privacy protected.

 The primary reason for greater transparency is to ensure consistent decision-making and accountability when it comes to, for example, the handling of care proceedings.
 The aim is to open the family courts up to greater scrutiny, not to expose the private lives of couples who are going through divorce, financial proceedings or agreeing arrangements for their children.

-If you have a family law query or would like an appointment with a member of our 5-star family law team, please don’t hesitate to get in touch by phoning our Stoke-on-Trent solicitors on 01782 205000, our Altrincham solicitors on 0161 929 8446 or our Birmingham solicitors on 0121 526 3025.
-Alternatively, you can email email@example.com.
+If you have a family law query or would like an appointment with a member of our 5-star family law team, please don’t hesitate to get in touch by phoning our Stoke-on-Trent solicitors on 01782 205000 or our Altrincham solicitors on 0161 929 8446.
+Alternatively, you can email firstname.lastname@example.org.

 We offer two types of initial family appointment: a standard fixed fee consultation charged at £100+vat for one hour, or a detailed Beswicks Overview appointment costing £250+vat.
 The Overview appointment includes a written summary of the advice given and options available to resolve your family matter.